BilliMorgan/trivia-game/README.md

 # Trivia-game
 The app built on React, is simple trivia game with 10 random questions in one round and multiple-choice answers.
 Only one answer option is available.
 This app was built in aim to fulfill Tandem Apprenticeship Software Engineer challeng.
-Abut this chalange here: https://madeintandem.com/about/apprenticeship-program/ Goal and requeremts to the app are mentioned below.
+About challenge find here: https://madeintandem.com/about/apprenticeship-program/ The goal and requirements for the app are mentioned below.

 I tried to use as few external dependencies and third-party libraries deliberately, thus UI and UX are built with pure language and logic.
 Building the app I was thinking about simplicity and reusability.
 So in the future this app could be used for different question themes and components would be reusable.